cole-h06/verity-research/notes/claim_graph_example.md

 - S1 supports claim C1
 - S2 may reference or inherit from S1
-- Therefore, C2 may accumulate reinforcement originating from a partially shared dependency, not truly independent verification.
+- Therefore, C2 may receive reinforcement originating from a partially shared dependency, not truly independent verification.

 This is a reason I believe the graph topology itself may contain important credibility signals that is worth exploring.